tcbutler320/TimeClock-1.01-Vuln/readme.md

 ```

 Upon execution the application will hang for the sleep time.
-When it finisheds, you will notice a "1" in the notes feild.
+When it finisheds, you will notice a "1" in the notes field.
 This indicates that the user was found.
 Should you test with a different username, you will notice a "0", indicating that no user was found.

 The image below shows a manual test of the PoC, where the username 'fred' is being tested.